fe4rL3ssC0der/arkcluster/README.md

 # ARK: Survival Evolved - Docker Cluster

+Work in progress !!!
+Not Finished - DO NOT USE UNTIL I'M DONE!

 Docker build for managing an __ARK: Survival Evolved__ server cluster.

 This image uses [Ark Server Tools](https://github.com/FezVrasta/ark-server-tools) to manage an ark server and is forked from [r15ch13/arkcluster](https://github.com/r15ch13/arkcluster).